MIPS/mips-ae-pylib-refactor/README.md

 - The `examples/` directory contains CLI scripts for running experiments.
 - The `tests/` directory contains your test scripts.
 - The `resources/` directory contains example ELF files for experiments.
+- The `.env` file stores local environment variables for development/testing.
+- The `env-example` file helps new developers set up their environment quickly.
 - The root directory contains configuration and setup files.